5 Types of Belly Fat and What Causes Them

 4. Bloated Belly Fat Type

-Bloating is experienced when there is too much gas in the stomach and has mostly to do with the types of meals you consume.
+Bloating is experienced when there is too much gas in the stomach and it mostly depends on the types of meals you consume.

 Tips: